Written by Suzanne Dixon, MPH, MS, RDN | Edited By Walter Pacheco | Last Update: August 7, 2024

 • Tuna

 Only a few foods contain vitamin D, so you may need a dietary supplement to get enough of it.
 The body can make vitamin D with sun exposure.
-However, in many areas of the U.S., the sun is not strong enough in winter to trigger vitamin D production.
+However, in many areas of the U.S., winter sun is not strong enough to trigger vitamin D production.
 The ability to make vitamin D also diminishes with age.

-The tolerable upper limit (defined as the maximum daily intake unlikely to cause adverse health effects) is 4,000 IU of vitamin D per day.
+The tolerable upper limit (the maximum daily intake unlikely to cause adverse health effects) is 4,000 IU of vitamin D daily.
 Never take more than this unless directed by your doctor or dietitian.

 Vitamin E

-Vitamin E is a fat-soluble substance that’s been studied extensively for potential cancer-prevention.
+Vitamin E is a fat-soluble substance studied extensively for potential cancer prevention.
 While getting plenty of vitamin E from food is linked with a reduced risk of some cancers, vitamin E supplements may not offer the same benefits.

 Vitamin E rich foods